TahaMunir2/RISC-V-RV32IM-FPGA/README.md

 ## [Book](https://github.com/TahaMunir2/Team5/blob/main/book.md)

-## Intro to our GitHub

 ## Contributions table
-Names link to the branches of the implementation:

 >  *indicates it's one of our 3 final CPUs.

 |               |                               | Taha Munir (TahaMunir2)  | Cyril Abdelnour (Cyllocoding)  | Yusuf Kerem Teker (Ke1911)  | Leo Yin (Cathugger8)   |